Eric C. Blow

 About Me:

-I hold positions as a Researcher within the Optical Networking and Sensing Group at NEC Laboratories America and a Research Collaborator within the Lightwave Research Laboratory at Princeton University.
-I am passionate about integrated photonics, analog computing, and machine learning.
-I received a PhD from Princeton University, Fall 2023.
+I am a Researcher in the Optical Networking and Sensing Group at NEC Laboratories America and a Visiting Research Collaborator in the Lightwave Research Laboratory at Princeton University.
+My research focuses on integrated photonics, optical and analog computing, machine learning, and microwave photonics.
+I received my Ph.D. in Electrical Engineering from Princeton University in 2023.

-Note: Website is currently under construction, most of the information is there but please bare with me as I make updates!
+This website is currently under construction.
+Most of the content is available, but please bear with me as I continue to make updates and improvements.

 Experience